fetchai/docs-archived/docs/index.md

 The primary purpose of the Fetch blockchain is to be particularly well-suited to serve as a “home” for agent applications and services, thanks to all these features and more.

+As an additional layer of security against potential attackers, our blockchain also uses Fetch.ai’s random beacon process.

 2. Smart contracts